Timeline of the Israeli–Palestinian conflict in 2023: 26 January

-During a raid on Jenin camp, nine Palestinians including a 60-year-old woman were killed.
+During a raid on the Jenin refugee camp, nine Palestinians including a 60-year-old woman were killed.
 Israel's military said that it was response to intelligence about imminent attacks by the Islamic Jihad against Israelis.
 The death toll rose to 10, after a 22-year-old Palestinian in Al-Ram was shot during confrontations between Israeli forces and people protesting the killing of nine Palestinians.

 The IDF stated that two rockets were intercepted by the Iron Dome system from the Gaza Strip towards southern Israel and no casualties or damages were reported.
 The Rocket launch was stated to be a response to killing of nine Palestinians, and Israel activated rocket sirens in Ashkelon, Zikim and Karmia.

 27 January

 The Israeli military announced that it had targeted Palestinian militant group's training sites after 10 or more rockets were launched from the Gaza Strip; according to the military, four were intercepted, three fell in open areas, and several inside Gaza.
 According to witnesses and local media, Israeli drones launched at least 13 missiles strikes that had hit al-Maghazi refugee camp in the central Gaza Strip.
-Around 2 missiles strikes hit from israeli drone prelude to larger airstrikes carried out by fighter jets.
+Around 2 missiles strikes hit from Israeli drone prelude to larger airstrikes carried out by fighter jets.

 Seven Israelis were killed and three wounded in a shooting attack in Neve Yaakov, East Jerusalem.
 According to the Israeli police, the gunman, a 21-year-old Palestinian, was shot and killed.
 A Hamas spokesperson said that the shooting was "a natural response" for the earlier raid on Jenin.

 A 16-year-old Palestinian succumbed to wounds from Israeli gunfire during clashes in Silwan on 25 January.
 The Israeli police said he was one of a pair of teenagers shot after throwing firebombs and fireworks at officers.